roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Final/Presentation.md

 ## Specific Your Way Questions

-2. **Life’s Big Questions**: How can we control information and use it to our advantage?
+2. **Life’s Big Questions**:
+	- The true purpose of life is to follow the instructions given to you by the enki.

 ![bg left](30_Obsidian/32_Attachments/Asherah/Controller.png)